Don’t miss these tips on taking an active role in your therapy

 7. Speak up Your counselor wants your therapy to succeed — and collaboration is a key to that.
 So don’t hesitate to say if you:

-When you’re frank, it gives your counselor a chance to think about the best ways to help you.
+When you’re frank, it gives your counselor a chance to think about the best therapy for you.

 It’s also vital that you develop trust and a good connection with your therapist.
 So if you don’t feel comfortable or you don’t feel like you’re being heard, it may not be a good fit — and you may benefit from making a change.